 This is most recent syllabus.
 Your final syllabus will be given during your first day of class

-Note: This course is part of the Food & Sustainability Studies curriculum.
+Note: This course is an “optional course” of the Food & Sustainability Studies curriculum.
 It may be taken individually.
 You do not have to be enrolled in the Food Studies Program to take this course.
-However, priority will be given to students participating directly in the Food & Sustainability Studies Program.
+However, priority will be given to students participating directly in the Food & Sustainability Studies Program during initial enrollments.

 - increase your understanding of how individual food behaviors are shaped by the foodways of your society;

 - learn to approach cultural differences with an unbiased framework;

 - increase their knowledge of Italian culture through the examination of the food practices of individuals and communities;

 - identify the cultural, political, and economic value of food; and